How do you feel about your manager and what makes a good manager, well.. good?

 But here are perhaps the most important results of this study: 70 percent of the workers questioned believe they would be happier at work if they had a better relationship with their managers.
 In comparison, 60% feel they would be more productive.

-So, we can all agree that good management is crucial to maintain an efficient, productive, and happy workforce.
+So, we can all agree that good management is crucial to maintaining an efficient, productive, and happy workforce.

 But what actually makes a good manager?
 Which traits are essential and why?